 - It needs to be easy to assemble and bake.

 - It needs to be not overly sweet, but super flavorful.

-This Strawberry Ricotta Cake definitely meets both of those requirements.
+This Sicilian Ricotta Cake recipe definitely meets both of those requirements.

 Growing up, my Nanu was the master of cannolis, an Sicilian dessert that consists of tube shaped shells of fried pastry dough that are filled with either cream or ricotta.
 My Nanu would always make both versions, since there was a big debate in our family about which were best.
 I always preferred the ricotta filled cannolis, since they were a bit less sweet, but totally rich and creamy.

 I love how ricotta lends a creaminess to desserts that isn’t overly sweet.

 This Strawberry Ricotta Cake is almost like a blend between a delicious white wedding cake and a cheesecake.
 It’s dense and delicious, with a little bit of tang from the strawberries that are running through it.

 This cake would be just as welcome at a weekend brunch as it would served as a dessert.